-Exciting times are ahead, with less than 50 days to go until the start of the 2019 kindy class!
+Exciting times are ahead, with 100 days to go until the start of the 2020 kindy class!
 And chances are you are a mix bag of emotions, whether this is your first time or not.
 The transition to school is be a big one for everyone in the family.

 The expectations of school are very different from preschool and daycare.
 Your child will need to be relatively independent in most self-care tasks.
-The teacher ratio goes from 1 teacher to 8 kids, up to 1 teacher for 20-30 kids.
+The teacher ratio goes from 1 teacher to 8 kids, up to 1 teacher for 20 to 30 kids!

-But oh my goodness all you’ve thought about is getting a new pencil case and uniform?!
-Don’t worry, you’re not alone and there’s lots going on at this time of year (Christmas, NYE and summer holidays – PHEW!).
+But oh my goodness all you’ve thought about is getting to kindy orientation, a new pencil case and uniform?!
+Don’t worry, you’re not alone.
 So below we’ve set out key things your child should be beginning to master by the time they start school.
 Plus some tips for helping them get ready for the big jump to school.

 New HAND Experiences

 Your child may have begun some handwriting in preschool but in kindy they will be using their hands all day!
 They will be writing, painting, drawing and eating.

 Looking After Themselves